Astrocytoma in Children

 - Vision, hearing, or speech problems

 The symptoms of an astrocytoma can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is an astrocytoma diagnosed in a child?

 The healthcare provider will ask about your child's health history and symptoms.
-He or she will examine your child.
+They will examine your child.
 This will include a neurological exam.
 The exam tests reflexes, muscle strength, eye and mouth movement, and coordination.
 Your child's healthcare provider may refer your child to a cancer specialist (oncologist).
 Your child may have tests such as: